Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Experiments Results and Discussion

-Third, the top-down designed models will not generalize beyond their data distribution.
-It is important to understand the limits of the model performance when operated beyond the intended data distribution.
-To explore the generalizability limits of the LFF and D2NN, we conducted a series of validation experiments (see supplementary section \ref{sec:generalizibility}).
-Specifically, we trained the proposed $\phi$-LFF, $\phi$-LRF, and $\phi$-D2NN on a specific dataset and tested them on the rest of the datasets.
-We observe that the models trained on the datasets with large phase variation tend to generalize on the same datasets with smaller phase variation.

-Fourth, we experimentally validated that our learned LFF designs can be built with intended design properties.
-But our validation was strictly qualitative and only a proof of principle.
+This demonstration/experimental validation was strictly qualitative and intended to be only a proof of concept.
 Future work should experimentally replicate the numerical benchmarks presented in this work over multiple datasets.
 In our proof of concept experiment, we observed a model mismatch.
-Our model did not include exact discretization and quantization constraints imposed by the spatial light modulator (SLM) and the camera detector at the design stage.
-We introduced these constraints post-design, which lead to the model mismatch.
+Our model did not include exact discretization and quantization constraints imposed by the SLM and the camera detector at the design stage.
+We introduced these constraints post-design, which lead to the model mismatch (discussed further in the supplementary materials).
 A potential future direction is to build discretization- and quantization-aware differentiable models.
 One may also explore fabricating the LFF designs as phase and intensity masks.

-Last, we observed that some LFF designs contained similar features to the GPC design.
-Specifically, most LFF, $\phi$-LFF, and $\phi$-LRF designs learned to delay near-zero frequencies with a distinct phase shift in the middle.
-This is not surprising given we are aware of the rules used to design GPCs.
-Nevertheless, it may be of interest to optical designers in terms of discovering new design rules that aren't immediately apparent.
-In a hypothetical world where GPC had not been discovered, one may be able to analyze our learned LFF designs and simplify them through logical ablation experiments until an analytical rule can be distilled out of the learned designs.
-While we do not claim differentiable microscopy ($\partial\mu$) can discover new interpretable design rules, we do not reject the possibility of a refined $\partial\mu$ framework that can.
+Nevertheless, the results presented here demonstrate that our top-down designs do in fact work as intended in experiments.